 Let us not forget about the amazing sound track.
 Especially compared to the ho-hum music of the later games, the original Deus Ex game sound track was phenomenal and unforgettable.
 It was always appropriate and was even dynamic, setting the mood whenever someone was about to attack you, or if you were calmly talking to someone in a safe environment.

 Just to surprise you from time to the time, the game would throw you a curve-ball in many way.
 There is an Easter Egg where if you throw a basketball through the hoop while exploring a park, the game praises you and says that you should join the Knicks or something.
 I remember discovering this and being shocked that the game predicted my curiosity.

 Admittedly, I did not care about PC games when the original Deus Ex game hit the market.
 Heck, I never even heard of it.
 Then one day, I decided to buy a surround-sound speaker system for my home PC so I could watch movies.
 And what did the speakers come with?
 A few amazing PC games, such as this one.

 Not being a big computer game person at the time, I was confused and surprised about certain things in the game.
 The opening to the original Deus Ex game, after the cinematic, just shows the title rotating indefinitely.
 Eventually I figured out that I had to press the escape key to being playing.

 A lack-luster sequel was released on the XBOX, which destroyed the franchise for a while.
 Years later, Deus EX: Human Revolution was released with similar elements, such as flexible options and.. prostitutes.
 Yes, the games need prostitutes.
 Not sure why.

 Are you a fan of the original Deus-Ex game?
 Of course you are.
 I would constantly re-install it until my CD stopped working.
-Leave a comment about your memories, or buy the game if you are crazy enough to have never played it.
+Leave a comment about your memories, or buy the game (affiliate link) if you are crazy enough to have never played it.